comradequinn/gen/README.md

 # gen

-Named `gen` (from `generate`), `gen` is a command-line `llm` interface built on Google's `Gemini` models.
+Named `gen` (from `generate`), `gen` is an agentic, command-line `llm` interface built on Google's `Gemini` models.

 Using `gen` greatly simplifies integrating LLM capabilities into CI pipelines, scripts or other automation.

-For terminal users, `gen` acts as a simple but fully-featured interactive assistant.
+For terminal users, `gen` acts as a fully-featured conversational, agentic assistant.

 ## Features

 Using `gen` provides the following features:

-* Interactive command-line chatbot
+* Agentic, conversational, command-line chatbot
   * Non-blocking, yet conversational, prompting allowing natural, fluid usage within the terminal environment
     * The avoidance of a dedicated `repl` to define a session leaves the terminal free to execute other commands between prompts while still maintaining the conversational context
+  * Agentic features with `exec` mode
+    * Ask `gen` to `do` a task for you rather than explain how
+      * Query file contents, git repos and remote APIs
+      * Analyse data and write the results to new or existing files
+      * Install programs, download files and scrape websites
+      * Perform complex multi-stage tasks with a single prompt
   * Session management enables easy stashing of, or switching to, the currently active, or a previously stashed session
     * This makes it simple to quickly task switch without permanently losing the current conversational context
 * Fully scriptable and ideal for use in automation and CI pipelines
-  * All configuration and session history is file or flag based
+  * All configuration and session history flag or file based
-  * API Keys are provided via environment variables
+  * API Keys are provided via environment variables or flags
   * Support for structured responses using custom `schemas`
     * Basic schemas can be defined using a simple schema definition language
     * Complex schemas can be defined using OpenAPI Schema objects expressed as JSON (either inline or in dedicated files)